Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

+Taken together, the combined analysis of these ratios enables systematic constraints on higher-order collectivity, including an upper limit on $\beta_{4,\rm{U}}$, once $\beta_{3,\rm{U}}$ is determined.
+Their ratios are insensitive to $p_{\rm T}$ cuts, demonstrating robustness against kinematic selections.
+Overall, these observables can be combined with Bayesian analysis to further refine quantitative constraints.

+By providing new constraints on initial-state modeling, this ``Imaging-by-Smashing" approach contributes to reducing uncertainties in the description of QGP initial conditions, and their subsequent dynamics and transport properties~\cite{PhysRevC.103.054904,Nijs:2020ors,Jia:2022ozr}.
+Moreover, these findings provide a complementary probe of non-zero octupole collectivity in heavy nuclei~\cite{Butler:1996zz,Butler:2016rmu}, complementing traditional nuclear-structure studies.
+While low-energy measurements indicate finite octupole collectivity in $^{238}$U~\cite{MCGOWAN1994569,KIBEDI:2002wxc}, the interpretation in terms of static rigid or soft vibrational modes remains model dependent and under debate~\cite{Rodriguez-Guzman:2020lky,Robledo:2012du,PhysRevC.88.051302}.
+Future high-energy measurements of multi-particle flow fluctuations, such as $(v_3\{4\}/v_3\{2\})^4$, as explored in Refs.~\cite{Liu:2025fnq,Dimri:2023wup}, provide complementary and experimentally accessible probe of the sensitivity to these scenarios.

-\textit {Acknowledgements.---} We thank P.A.
-Butler and G. Giacalone for valuable comments.
+\textit {Acknowledgements.---} We thank P. A. Butler, G. Giacalone, P. Garrett, and K. Hagino for valuable comments and discussions.
 This work is supported in part by the National Key Research and Development Program of China under Contract Nos.
 2024YFA1612600, 2022YFA1604900, the National Natural Science Foundation of China (NSFC) under Contract Nos.
-12025501, 12147101, 12205051, the Natural Science Foundation of Shanghai under Contract No. 23JC1400200, Shanghai Pujiang Talents Program under Contract No. 24PJA009, China Postdoctoral Science Foundation under Grant No. 2024M750489.
+12025501, 12547102, 12205051, the Natural Science Foundation of Shanghai under Contract No. 23JC1400200, Shanghai Pujiang Talents Program under Contract No. 24PJA009, China Postdoctoral Science Foundation under Grant No. 2024M750489.
 J. Jia and C. Shen are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Awards No. DE-SC0024602 and DE-SC0021969, respectively.
 C. Shen acknowledges a DOE Office of Science Early Career Award.